West coast herring expeditions

 Are cell communications and wifi available?

-There is no cell phone reception.
-Limited Wifi is available for comunications.
-Your guides will have communication devices (Satellite phone and inReach units) in case of an emergency.
+There is no cell phone reception or Wifi service.
+Your guides carry communication devices (Satellite phone, inReach units and VHF radios) in case of an emergency.

 What is your cancellation policy?